 Barley is cooling, sweet, and mildly astringent.
-Ideal for decreasing pitta and kapha.
-It can improve a sluggish digestion and has a slightly drying effect, helping to clear fluids from the body.
+It is ideal for decreasing pitta and kapha.
+It can improve sluggish digestion and has a slightly drying effect, helping to clear fluids from the body.
 Barley is considered one of the “good” carbohydrates.

 ~’Chasmanthe floribunda, African cornflag.